Simon Court, Founder and CEO

 She undertook her initial accountancy training with Touche Ross having decided to make a move from her initial career as a Geography Teacher.
 Whilst working at Value Partnership Tina has trained and qualified as a Dance Teacher and as a break from accounting teaches Ballroom and Latin American Dancing.

-Prior to joining Value Partnership, Jane previously worked as Client Services Manager in two other change management consultancies but the major part of her career was spent with Halifax, in a variety of management roles.
+Prior to joining Value Partnership in 2012, Jane previously worked as Client Services Manager in two other change management consultancies but the major part of her career was spent with Halifax, in a variety of management roles.
 Jane is also a Saville and Holdsworth Occupational Tester and Profiler.
 Away from work, Jane’s primary focus is her family; she also enjoys reading and travelling to new places.
 If her children had one thing to say about her, it is that her cakes are delicious.

 As Business Director and Co-Founder, Jane is responsible both for managing internal operations and maintaining client relationships.
 Previously Jane has worked in television, as a Producer, making documentaries for Channel 4 (‘Picking up the Pieces’ and ‘Death’ which won a BAFTA).